Next Event: 14th - 17th May, Cornwall

 What if you could stop second guessing yourself?

-After four days, you'll leave knowing how to trust yourself at the threshold, instead of waiting for someone else to tell you it's okay.
+After four days, you'll leave knowing how to trust yourself at the threshold, no longer waiting for permission.
+Bold steps forward.

-Immersed in the ancient wisdom of Tristan and Isolde, you'll learn a whole new way of seeing.
-Not the voice of doubt in your head, but the older voice underneath that's been trying to get your attention.
+Immersed in the brutal and beautiful story of Tristan and Isolde, in Cornish oak woodland, guided by professional facilitators and coaches, you'll learn the ancient way of 'sideways looking'.
+Not the voice of doubt in your head, but an older voice underneath which has been trying to get your attention.

 Courage.
 Off-grid clarity.
 Community belonging.
 Sideways looking at the pattern you're already in.

-A wild, unruly immersion into myth, nature and courage in a cottage surrounded by ancient oak, on the banks of the River Fal, Cornwall.
+A wild, unruly immersion into myth, nature and courage in a cottage surrounded by ancient oaks, on the banks of the River Fal, Cornwall.

 Thursday 14th - Sunday 17th May 2026, Cornwall